 One in five US adults experiences a mental illness in a given year — and even more experience the struggles through a friend or family member.
 Despite its prevalence in our lives, the stigma associated with mental illness often prevents open discussion about it.
 Ultimately, this stigma delays diagnosis and treatment — and the conversation can be even harder to have in the workplace.

 Opening the dialogue and creating a safe and accepting environment to talk about mental health is just another way purpose-driven leaders can care for employees in the totality of their lives, as well as, support them to do their best work.

-In this Fishbowl, Meg Switala and Karen Nelson of TiER1 Performance will share their process for leveraging the workplace for starting the conversation about mental health.
-We’ll learn about their experience following this journey at TiER1 and the positive impact it has had on their employees’ lives and their company culture.
+In this Fishbowl, Meg Switala and Karen Nelson of TiER1 Performance shared their process for leveraging the workplace for starting the conversation about mental health.
+Attendees learned about their experience following this journey at TiER1 and the positive impact it has had on their employees’ lives and their company culture.

 What you need to launch a successful Start the Conversation program

 The specific communication schedule, themes, and messaging they used to encourage open communication around mental health

 Simple-to-implement practices that will create a trusting space for employees